Last updated on July 31st, 2023.

 Brush each pie with egg and allow to chill for a minimum of 45 minutes.

 Bake until the crust is golden brown, 20 -25 minutes.
-Remove from the oven and allow to cool for 1 hour before eating to allow the filling to set.
+Remove from the oven and allow to cool for 1 hour before eating to let the filling set.